Kirkirillka/GPS_Tracker/docs/09_02_gps_frontend_development.md

 - React is more flexible, but requires more time to get working in.
 - Vue.js is a simple framework with excellent documentation but has a lack of components in the default configuration.
 It requires additional libraries and components to design required functions.

-Finally, the team decided to use the Vue.js framework as the core for GPS_Tracker.
+Finally, the team decided to use the Vue.js framework as the core for GPS_Frontend.

 Also there is a set of dependencies specified: